 Yes, states can extract metadata from e-Manifest via RCRAInfo, the RCRA Node, and the e-Manifest services.
 Metadata that a state can extract from e-Manifest include; created date, last updated date, whether the site has notified with the state, whether their site information was modified from what is recorded in RCRAInfo, electronic signature information, and the printed document information, including file size.

-Not at this time.
-This is because the current paper manifest system does not allow for decimals.
-However, this is a potential change EPA could consider in the future.
+No, the current paper manifest system does not allow for decimals.

 No. The "on behalf of" signature authorities only apply in limited instances to generator signature requirements.
 The manifest regulations require the transporter company's representative to sign the manifest to acknowledge receipt of the materials from the generator and to indicate the beginning of the transport of the waste.
 This is a different acknowledgment than the receiving facility's certification of receipt of the waste.